magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/migration-commands.md

 The advantage and the main problem of declarative schema is that it can blindly modify the database schema.
 For example, a developer can make a mistake and potentially remove a structural element from the database, causing data loss.

 To help prevent data loss, you can specify command line options that dump all the data that could be lost as a result of an installation.
 The dumped data can then be restored manually or automatically.
-These arguments are optional--you do not have to create a manual dump during a system upgrade. _(But please note, that this works only with schema)_
+These arguments are optional--you do not have to create a manual dump during a system upgrade. _(Note that this works only with schema.)_

 Magento provides options to the `setup:install` and `setup:upgrade` commands that enable safe installations and rollbacks: